nanthanwa/bitkub-optimize/README.md

 # bitkub-optimize
 Node.JS trading bot for [Bitkub.com](https://bitkub.com) using [TradingView](https://tradingview.com) webhook

+## Strategy (configurable)
+- Buy Bitcoin using 90% of THB on your available balance when condition is met
+- Sell 100% BTC of your available balance when condition is met

 ## Prerequisite
 - TradingView [Pro plan](https://www.tradingview.com/gopro) or above for server-side webhook
 - Setup trigger condition and webhook URL